False rue anemone is a herbaceous spring wildflower, often growing in large colonies, usually in bottomlands.

-False rue anemone is a herbaceous spring wildflower, often in large colonies.
-Flowers arise singly on long stems from leaf axils; sepals 5, white.
-Blooms March–May.
 Leaves are present at the base of the plant but also on the stems with flowers.
-Leaves compound with 2 or 3 sections, these with rounded lobes.
+The leaves are compound with 2 or 3 sections, these with rounded lobes.
+The clefts between the leaflet lobes are deeper than the ones on rue anemone.

 Similar species: This flower is often confused with (true) rue anemone, Thalictrum thalictroides.
-That species, however, has only bracts on the flowering stems (not complete leaves); it often has more than 5 sepals, which are sometimes pinkish; it is usually only found singly; and it prefers wooded slopes to moist bottomlands.
+That species, however, has only bracts on the flowering stems (not complete leaves); it often has more than 5 sepals, which are sometimes pinkish; it is usually only found singly; and it prefers wooded slopes instead of moist bottomlands.

 Height: 5–8 inches.